eliasdorneles/eliasdorneles.github.io/site/blog/the-joy-of-yaml.md

 1. I had one central place to put all the "knobs" that determined how the program behave.
 That's pretty neat, if I came back later to code that I had written before, I didn't need to read through the code to figure out where to tweak some parameter: I would go directly to my configuration array.

-2. I could quickly extend the configuration (copy and paste, modify, tap tap tap...), and use my nice text editor features and my growing [vim](https://www.vim.org) skills.
+2. I could quickly extend the configuration (copy and paste, modify, tap tap tap...), and use my text editor features and my growing [vim](https://www.vim.org) skills.
 Working on vim is pretty active: I still code on it to this day, even after trying lots of other editors and IDEs ([and my configuration files are on Github, if you're curious](https://github.com/eliasdorneles/dotfiles)).

 3. I could easily add new knobs and extend the model as needed, sometimes by only changing the type of structure: need to add more details to some value in one place?
 Replace the scalar variable and turn it yet into an array, then in the code type-check and do the right thing if it's an array or scalar.